Ruta de las Flores – El Salvador Cultural Gem

 If you are there on the weekend, there will be dozens of street food vendors to choose from (keep reading for details on the weekend food festival.)
 During the weekdays there will still be a selection of Empanadas and Pupusas for sale on most corners.

 Pupusas are a common food item in El Salvador that I loved!
 They are flat, pancake-like, and stuffed with ingredients of your choice.

 The most common combinations are pork and beans, cheese, chili, cheese, or chicken.
 They are served with a variety of sauces and some salad.
 One Pupusa costs between $0.20 and $1.oo USD depending on the stuffing ingredients, where you buy it, and how many you get.
 It is common to order a few for an entire meal for one person.

 if you want to sit down for a cheap meal, we found a really nice local restaurant called Comedor Y Pupuseria Tita.
 A main meal with rice, salad one choice meat with 2 tortillas was $1.50.
 It was in Juayua on the street called Calle Daniel Gordon Nte near the intersection with Calle Merceditas Caceres Poniente.
 There was a big sign out the front saying”Tita”, you can’t miss it.

 Getting to Juayua

-Chicken Bus – The cheapest and easiest way is by chicken bus.
-First you will need to get to Sonsanate and then finally Juayua.
+The cheapest and easiest way is by chicken bus.
+First, you will need to get to Sonsanate and then change buses to get to Juayua.
 Below is the steps required.
-If you are coming from Guatemala then you just need to get the bus from the border to Sonsonate.

-Shuttle – Of course if you aren’t feeling up to it there are shuttles that make the trip in about 2 hours.
-However they are priced at over $50usd for up to four people.
+Of course, if you aren’t feeling up to the adventure of taking the chicken buses, there are shuttles that make the trip in about 2 hours.
+However, they are priced at over $50 USD for up to four people.